 e.
-ECTS, CREDITS, MODULARISATION AND CREDIT ALLOCATION PROBLEMS
+ECTS, CREDITS, MODULARISATION AND CREDIT ALLOCATION PROBLEMS greater student mobility and more flexible routes to gain degrees.
+It also aids curriculum design and quality assurance.'

 The European Credit Transfer and Accumulation System (ECTS) has been in existence in different forms since the late 1980s.
 It has been transformed from a simple credit transfer tool designed to improve international student mobility to become a major Bologna device to help curricula reform and improve lifelong learning.
 The ECTS website states: